chabulhwi/tpil-solutions/docs/notes/chapter03/propositions.md

 mathematics coincides with those in contemporary philosophy or interactive theorem provers like Lean.

+One can't clearly determine what the verb phrase 'clearly determine' really means, so Korean high school mathematics doesn't make it easier for students to understand the notion of a proposition.

 ## References

 * McGrath, Matthew and Devin Frank, "Propositions", *The Stanford Encyclopedia